 How Can The Law Offices of Sean M. Cleary Help You Identify Medical Negligence?

 Your or your loved one's traumatic brain injury needed to be diagnosed as soon as possible for treatment and therapy to begin.
-It's important to ask: What would a reasonable doctor have done in the same situation when a brain injury could be present?
-What should a doctor do, no matter what?
 To confidently rule out a brain injury, your doctor needed to perform:

 - Neurological functioning exams